tonywu70/5clickTemplates/RawANSYSCluster/Readme.md

 	2) Wait for deployment (may be long if a larger model)
 	3) Logon to machine IP listed in portal
 	4) Navigate to /mnt/resource
+	5) configure VPN
-	5) Run fluent, t20 is the number of cores you want to run on
+	6) Run fluent, t20 is the number of cores you want to run on
 		a. time(fluent 3d -g -mpi=intel -pib.dapl -mpiopt="-genv I_MPI_DAPL_PROVIDER=ofa-v2-ib0" -ssh -t20 -cnf=hosts -i runme.jou)